bharatAmeria/churn-rate-classifier-learn-yard/README.md

 ![Airflow Home](assets/airflow_home_page.png)

----

-## 🧠 Future Improvements

-* Integrate MLflow for experiment tracking
-* Add model versioning support
-* CI/CD pipeline for automated deployment
-* Monitoring via Grafana + Prometheus

----

 ## 📬 Contact

-For feedback or contributions, reach out via [LinkedIn](https://www.linkedin.com/in/your-profile/) or open an issue in the repository.
+For feedback or contributions, reach out via [LinkedIn](https://www.linkedin.com/in/bharat-aameriya-24579a261/) or open an issue in the repository.